gabrielrsp/vuttr/README.md

 <h3 align="center">VUTTR - Very Useful Tools to Remember</h3>

-<p align="center">Desafio Back-end da BossaBox</p>
+<p align="center">A backend challenge by BossaBox</p>

-## 💻 Sobre o projeto
+## 💻 About the project

- VUTTR (Very Useful Tools to Remember) é uma api de repositório simples para gerenciar ferramentas com seus respectivos nomes, links, descrições e tags.
+ VUTTR (Very Useful Tools to Remember) is an api that provides a repository to manage tools with their respective names, links, descriptions and tags.

- #### Tecnologias utilizadas
+ #### Technologies used

   -  [NodeJS](https://nodejs.org/)
   -  [ExpressJS](https://expressjs.com/)